SunguochaoYeepay/data-scope2/cline_docs/progress.md

 Core domain models and database schema design are complete.
 Data source management and query management core functionality are implemented, including comprehensive data masking capabilities.
-Query execution service framework is in place.
-Ready to proceed with query execution engine implementation.
+Query execution service framework is in place with defined interfaces and basic implementations.
+The next step is to complete the implementation of the query execution engine, focusing on SQL execution logic, natural language to SQL conversion, and query result processing.